xtaran/dist-detect/PITCHME.md

-This is especially useful in heterogenous networks (e.g. with BYOD or many self-managed machines) as common in academia, data-centers with a lot of internet-facing, rented servers/racks, etc.
+This is especially useful in heterogenous networks (e.g. with BYOD or many self-managed machines) as common in academia, data-centers with a lot of internet-facing, rented servers/racks, etc., but also to find not yet streamlined deployments.

 ### Focus on Low Hanging Fruits